h3nnn4n/colosseum_website/README.md

 - Create a superuser.
 Provide a password when asked.
 If the password is too simple, a warning will be shown, but the validating can be bypassed.
-Since this is only for local enviroment, it is safe to do so.
+Since this is only for local environment, it is safe to do so.
 ```
 poetry run python manage.py createsuperuser --username=admin --email=admin@admin.com
 ```